ThomasWeiser/elmfire/README.md

 `location: String -> Ref` Construct a new reference from a full Firebase URL.

-`child: String -> Ref -> Ref` Go down a path from a given location to a descendant location.
+`sub: String -> Ref -> Ref` Go down a path from a given location to a descendant location.

 `parent: Ref -> Ref` Go up to the parent location.